golemfactory/golem-architecture/arch-snapshot/arch.md

 because many higher-level protocols rely on it.
 Sending VPN messages through a reliable protocol would hurt performance, as this would essentially embed TCP within TCP (or another reliable protocol implemented in Net).
 To address this, the Net module also allows for sending messages in an unreliable manner without packet delivery guarantee.

-The third option is the transfer channel.
+The third option is the transfer transport typ.
 Mixing transfers with GSB control messages can cause delays, as large file transfers can quickly fill the sender’s buffer queue.
 To avoid this, it is recommended to use a separate channel specifically for transfers.

-All channels are accessible to other modules via GSB under the following prefixes:
+All transport types are accessible to other modules via GSB under the following prefixes:
 - `/net/{RemoteId}`
 - `/udp/net/{RemoteId}`
 - `/transfer/net/{RemoteId}`